The Pope and Mussolini

 The Pope and Mussolini: The Secret History of Pius XI and the Rise of Fascism in Europe is a 2014 biography of Pope Pius XI about his relations with Benito Mussolini and rise of Fascism in Europe by David Kertzer.
-The book examined documentary evidence from the Vatican archives, arguing that Pope Pius XI played a significant role in supporting the rise of fascism and Benito Mussolini in Italy, but not of Nazism in Germany.
+The book examined documentary evidence from the Vatican archives, arguing that Pope Pius XI played a significant role in supporting the rise of fascism and Benito Mussolini in Italy.

 The Pope and Mussolini won the 2015 Pulitzer Prize for Biography or Autobiography.

 About the book

 This is the story of Pope Pius XI’s relations with Italian dictator Benito Mussolini, based on archival material from both.